epiverse-trace/tutorials-early/learners/setup.md

 ## Motivation

-**Outbreaks** appear with different diseases and in different contexts, but what all of them have in common is the key public health **questions** ([Cori et al. 2017](https://royalsocietypublishing.org/doi/10.1098/rstb.2016.0371#d1e605)).
-We can relate these key public health questions to outbreak data analysis **tasks**.
+**Outbreaks** appear with different diseases and in different contexts, but what all of them have in common is the key public health questions ([Cori et al. 2017](https://royalsocietypublishing.org/doi/10.1098/rstb.2016.0371#d1e605)).
+We can relate these key public health questions to outbreak data analysis tasks.

 Epiverse-TRACE aims to provide a software ecosystem for [**outbreak analytics**](reference.md#outbreakanalytics) with integrated, generalisable and scalable community-driven software.
 We support the development of R packages, make the existing ones interoperable for the user experience, and stimulate a community of practice.